John-Abbott-College/6A6-Notes/labs/lab2.md

     - **OOP Encapsulation:** avoid exposing unnecessary information in the `Bill` class and hide **all calculations**.
     - **OOP Abstraction:** all variables related to the `Bill` class should be defined in the class.
 Avoid adding these variables in the code behind of the `XAML` page.
 The code behind should only define an object of the `Bill` class and use its members.
     - **Validation**: You model is not aware of the View and therefore should validate that the value provided to the setters.
+  - (Optional- but recommended) Make the `Bill` class an Observable object that implements the interface `INotifyPropertyChanged` .
+Read more about it [here](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/data/how-to-implement-property-change-notification?view=netframeworkdesktop-4.8).